 Milford is host to many festivals and activities throughout the year including the Milford Music Festival in the summer, the Black Bear Film Festival in the fall and the Winter Lights Festival in January.

 But what people really want to know on arriving is where to eat?
 There are lots of restaurants, many within walking distance.
-Some of our favorites include Bar Louis at the Hotel Fauchere, the River Rock Inn, and the Waterwheel Cafe.
+Some of our favorites include Bar Louis at the Hotel Fauchere, and the Waterwheel Cafe.
 These are all great for a nice dinner.
 I would also recommend The Fork at Twin Lakes, or Peters Europa House.
 These last two are 10 to 15 minutes away and require reservations but definitely worth it.

 See you soon!